 Even then, we left a lot of things to see from the north of the country after two weeks.
 But we believe that our 15-day Cuba itinerary made the most of our days on the island and took us on a route unlike everything else, to learn about the reality of the Cuban people.

 Though we had a defined scheme, we had a lot of flexibility during our trip, since we decided where we were going to sleep as we arrived at a new destination.
 Staying flexible is highly recommended if you travel by backpacking in Cuba, where it is very easy to find private houses offering accommodation.

-This way, we got to adjust the itinerary on the fly, according to tastes and incidentals: like the day we lost because I needed to use my travel insurance for Cuba when I got sick for an amoeba infection.
+This way, we got to adjust the itinerary on the fly, according to tastes and incidentals: like the day we lost because I needed to use my long term travel insurance when I got sick for an amoeba infection.
 We only had a draft of the route drawn on a map and the first two nights of Airbnb in Havana.

 In this section, we tell you about our tour in the north of the island that you can consider if you travel to Cuba for 15 days.

 You will love it and hate it at the same time.
 Facades of ruins that were luxurious mansions in their past.
 Chaos and smoke.
 Authentic and banal life on its Malecon.
 Afro-Cuban culture.
 Havana is a museum trapped in time.
 You cannot and should not leave it out if you visit the northern part of Cuba.

 Strolling through Old Havana is to make a trip back in time.
 The old part of the city is the most tourist area of the capital.
 Amongst neoclassical jewels and historic squares, you will find the two most famous cocktail bars on the island.
 La Bodeguita del Medio and El Floridita, both very frequented by the writer Ernest Hemingway who popularized them with his acclaimed phrase: “My Mojito in La Bodeguita.
 My Daiquiri in El Floridita”.